beepboopblap/Pygame-Dodge-the-flying-sheeps-/README.md

 A dodge the flying sheep game made by beepboopblap.

-Created with the help of Mr Baumgarten's youtube playlist on programming with pygame.
+Created with the help of Mr Baumgarten's Youtube playlist on programming with pygame.

 Playlist: https://youtube.com/playlist?list=PLM-syYolLbsz5paY9gafMzMpWgv-h4ac6